 Omar Little perjures himself for fun and profit at Bird Hilton's trial.
 Bird is on trial for the murder of a state's witness, and Omar is taking him down for his role in the torture and murder of Brandon, Omar's boyfriend.
 In the process, Omar explains what he does for a living in no uncertain terms ("I robs drug dealers"), takes evil lawyer Levy down several pegs, and makes silly faces at Bird.
 Omar is the man.

-Roland Prezbylewski punching his father-in-law (Commissioner Valchek) in the face when he threatens to shut down the Baltimore Major Crime Unit's case.
+Roland Prezbylewski punching his father-in-law (Major Valchek) in the face when he threatens to shut down the Baltimore Major Crime Unit's case.
+It gets all the more rewarding during rewatches, once the viewer has had the chance to discover the full extent of Valchek's charming personality.

 McNulty of all people is sent in undercover to confirm that a hotel suite is actually a high-class brothel owned by a smuggling ring ("Takes a whore to catch a whore"- Kima).
 He's told to give the signal for the police to start raiding the suite only after he's been set up with a hooker.
 McNulty elects to wait until two hookers have already started a threesome with him before giving the signal.
 Later, in the official paperwork, he actually writes down in what happened half-honestly, claiming "There was two of them, I was outnumbered!"
 Three Seasons later, other cops who've never even met McNulty are still talking about it.